jackschu/uva-operating-systems-review/markdownfiles/access_control.md

 -   doable because we don't need user's full permissions
 -   happens in browsers :D first major thing by Google Chrome
     -   sandbox the rendering engine
--   with ambient: create new user with few priviilege?
+-   with ambient: create new user with few privilege?
-    -   not greate because default user can do too much
+    -   not great because default user can do too much
     -   also creating new user is requires sysadmin perms
     -   dont want to create users for every app
 -   with capabilities: just discard most capabilities